 Perhaps a warning is in order here.
 Some people might think it is not serious for them to sin if they plan to repent later.
 But that is not the divine nature, not the Spirit of Christ.
 "But if any man hath not the Spirit of Christ, he is none of his" (Romans 8:9).
-We cannot escape corruption if our minds are on the evil lusts, "For they that are after the flesh mind the things of the spirit things of the Spirit" (Romans 8:5).
+We cannot escape corruption if our minds are on the evil lusts, "For they that are after the flesh mind the things of the flesh; but they that are after the Spirit things of the Spirit" (Romans 8:5).